vzahorui/vzahorui.github.io/_posts/2020-09-07-trust-region.md

 ## Cauchy point

 Cauchy point is a solution to the problem of finding the minimum of a trust region which is determined along the direction of the steepest descent.
-At the center of the trust region just like in line search the gradient is measured is order to determine the direction of the steepest descent.
+At the center of the trust region just like in line search the gradient in measured is order to determine the direction of the steepest descent.
 Following this, the vector from the center to the edge of the trust region can be expressed like this:

 &nbsp;&nbsp;&nbsp;&nbsp;
 $p_k^s = \Delta_k \frac{-\nabla f_k}{\left|\left|\nabla f_k\right|\right|}$